BASH-EPIC/Tableau_Predictive_model_of_Credit-Card-Spending-Habits-in-India/README.md

  ![image](https://github.com/BASH-EPIC/Tableau_Predictive_model_of_Credit-Card-Spending-Habits-in-India/assets/81670865/ee4db044-7829-4170-b3d2-9f9d94b71215)

-8. Seeing Trends in Dates, Amounts, and Gender on Tableau This is the bit technical graph.
+8. Seeing Trends in Dates, Amounts, and Gender on Tableau ( Forecasting model) This is the bit technical graph.
 This visualization helps us understand data better.
 We made a special range from 60% to 80% of the average and drew an average line.
 We also put in the dates, amounts of money, and genders on Tableau.
 This helps us see if the data points fit in this special range or not.
 We can see if dates, amounts of money, and genders follow certain patterns or if there are any differences.
 This can help us find out more about how people spend money, whether there are patterns based on gender, and if the money spent changes over time.